dendibakh/perf-book/chapters/1-Introduction/1-6 What is in the book.md

 * Why did my change cause a 2x performance drop?
 * Our customers complain about the slowness of my application.
 How should I investigate?
-* Why does my bespoke compression algorithm perform slower than the conventional one?
+* Why does my handwritten compression algorithm perform slower than the conventional one?
 * Have I optimized my program to its full potential?
 * What performance analysis tools are available on my platform?
 * What are techniques to reduce the number of cache misses and branch mispredictions?